 In the early stages, there may be no symptoms.
 When symptoms do occur, they may include:

-Your doctor will ask about your symptoms and medical history and perform a physical exam.
-Tests may include:
+Your doctor will ask about your symptoms and medical history.
+A physical exam will be done.
+To confirm a diagnosis, your doctor will do some tests.
+These may include:

 FAP is treated with surgery.
 Since FAP causes so many polyps, they cannot be removed individually.
 Therefore, the goal of surgery is to remove the portion of the intestine that contains the cancerous or precancerous polyps.
 The surgical procedure used depends on the length of intestine involved.